abonyilab/NOCAD/README.md

 # NOCAD
-NOCAD - Network based Observability and Controlability Analysis of Dynamical Systems toolbox (MATLAB version)
+NOCAD - Network based Observability and Controlability Analysis of Dynamical Systems toolbox for MATLAB and Octave

 The functions of the toolbox are defined in the manual.